intel/QAT_Engine/docs/limitations.md

   disabled by default hence there will be algo unsupported failures in the relevant ciphers.
   Driver needs to be built with flag "--enable-legacy-algorithms" to enable those algorithm support.
-* QAT Engine built for OpenSSL3.0 is only compatible with dependant libraries also linked with OpenSSL3.0 libraries due to [OpenSSL#17112][1].
+* QAT Engine built for OpenSSL3.0 is only compatible with dependent libraries also linked with OpenSSL3.0 libraries due to [OpenSSL#17112][1].
 Same applies for OpenSSL 1.1.1.
 * SM4-GCM and SM4-CCM are only supported with BabaSSL versions based on OpenSSL 1.1.1.
   They are not supported with OpenSSL 1.1.1, OpenSSL 3.0 and BabaSSL versions based